yottajunaid/SECT_Internship_Project/README.md

-# 🛡️ SECT Internship – Week 1: Passive Reconnaissance & Threat Modeling
+# 🛡️ SECT Internship
+#  Week 1: Passive Reconnaissance & Threat Modeling

-This repository contains my **Week 1 submission** for the **SECT Internship Program**, where the focus was on performing **passive reconnaissance** on a real-world target and building a **threat model** based on observed risks.

----

 ## 🎯 Project Objective

-To simulate an attacker's reconnaissance phase using **passive information gathering techniques** — without interacting directly with the target — and evaluate what assets are exposed to the public internet.
+To simulate an attacker's reconnaissance phase using **passive information gathering techniques** — without interacting directly with the target and evaluate what assets are exposed to the public internet.

 **Target Website**: [http://tendermines.com](http://tendermines.com)